 The Richard M. Lucas Center for Imaging houses four whole-body MRI systems (three 3.0T, one 7.0T).
 3T2 and 3T3 are part of the Lucas Service Center.
 Both are available on a pay-for-use basis to researchers throughout Stanford University as well as to non-Stanford researchers.
-Individual researchers are trained in magnet safety and scanner operations by the magnet manager or MR research technologists.
+Individual researchers undergo mandatory training in magnet safety and scanner operations by the Magnet Manager or MR Research Technologists.
 Collaborations with the Lucas Center researchers are invited and encouraged.

-For research studies that require the use of one of the whole body magnets at the Lucas Service Center, please contact the magnet manager, Anne Marie Sawyer (650-302-2846, firstname.lastname@example.org) or the Center Administrator, Jessie Leong (650-497-6820, email@example.com).
+For research studies that require the use of one of the whole body magnets at the Lucas Service Center, please contact the Magnet Manager, Karla Epperson (650-521-7836, firstname.lastname@example.org) or the Division Manager, Jessie Leong (650-497-6820, email@example.com).
 Please visit the MRI Safety Training Tab on the left of this page for magnet safety and scanner operations training.

-For additional information regarding the Radiological Sciences Laboratory (RSL), please see http://med.stanford.edu/rsl.html.
+For additional information regarding the Radiological Sciences Laboratory (RSL), please visit http://med.stanford.edu/rsl.html.

 The Radiological Sciences Laboratory (RSL) is a division of the Radiology Department that conducts research in areas of Magnetic Resonance Imaging, X-Ray, X-Ray Computed Tomography, Diagnostic Ultrasound, Positron Emission Tomography and MR-Guided Focused Ultrasound.
 In addition to the 30 to 40 trainees (graduate students and post-docs), there are twelve PhD scientists who collaborate with numerous clinicians and researchers in other departments to develop improved imaging methods for scientific, diagnostic and therapeutic applications.